aychen5/youtube-extremism-replication/main-text-figures.md

 Off-platform
 </td>
 <td style="text-align:right;">
-43.86
+41.14
 </td>
 </tr>
 </tbody>
 </table>

-…we observe homophily across the video types, with 18% of referrers to alternative videos coming from other alternative video, 14% of referrers to extreme videos coming from other extreme videos, and 26% of referrers to mainstream media videos coming from other mainstream media videos
+…we observe homophily across the video types, with 18% (19.6% weighted) of referrers to alternative videos coming from other alternative video, 14% (21.3% weighted) of referrers to extreme videos coming from other extreme videos, and 26% (25.6% weighted) of referrers to mainstream media videos coming from other mainstream media videos

 ``` r
 on_platform_referrers_by_channel %>%